-45 For further detail on the risk assessment see Keeping Children Safe in Education 2021 para 289
+43 For further detail on the risk assessment see Keeping Children Safe in Education 2022 para 307

-46 As a rule of thumb, this will be a school employee
+44 As a rule of thumb, this will be a school employee

-47 This is a GDST recommendation not a requirement.
+45 This is a GDST recommendation not a requirement.

-Visiting music teachers ad those in similar roles who are engaged on a self-employed basis must also be issued with a GDST email account which is to be used for all communications involving pupils or their parents.
+Visiting music teachers and those in similar roles who are engaged on a self-employed basis must also be issued with a GDST email account which is the only means to be used for all direct electronic contact with pupils.
+In any such contact, parents must be copied into the message.
 The template Agreement includes this condition and schools should take steps to ensure adherence to this rule.